lukso-network/LIPs/LSPs/LSP-1-UniversalReceiver.md

 ## UniversalReceiverDelegate

-The UniversalReceiverDelegate is an optional extension that could be used with the `universalReceiver(..)` function, where the `typeId` and `data` received to the function is forwarded to a contract that can be customize to react on certain combination of `typeId` and `data`.
+The UniversalReceiverDelegate is an optional extension that could be used with the `universalReceiver(..)` function, where the `typeId` and `data` received to the function is forwarded to the UniversalReceiverDelegate contract that can be customized to react on certain combination of `typeId` and `data`.

-The address of the UniversalReceiverDelegate MUST be changable in the contract implementing the `unviersalReceiver(..)` function to have the option to change how the contract react on upcoming information and assets transfers in the future.
+The address of the UniversalReceiverDelegate **MUST** be changable in the contract implementing the `unviersalReceiver(..)` function to have the option to change how the contract react on upcoming information and assets transfers in the future.

 _Could be done by having a setter function for the UniversalReceiverDelegate address._